 Outcome measures in low- and middle-income countries are a cheap and simple way to quickly understand a patient's needs and to allocate scarce resources to what matters most for the patient and their family.

 From left to right: Rivo Baloyi, Olona Mzimkulu, Lindsay Farrant, Joy Hunter and Liz Gwyther, part of the project team based at the University of Cape Town aiming to strengthen health systems in South Africa.

 Working across the world

-The team work with people in lots of countries to improve access to high quality appropriate palliative care.
-The focus of the Centre is on low- and middle-income countries, but the learning and experiences from these contributes to a global evidence base.
+The teamwork with people in lots of countries to improve access to high-quality appropriate palliative care.
+The focus of the Centre is on low and middle income countries, but the learning and experiences from these contribute to a global evidence base.
 Projects are being adapted and trialled in other countries, which is helping to improve palliative care in over a hundred countries, rich and poor.

 If we want clinicians to use our outcome measures in routine practice, those measures must reflect what matters to patients and families, they must be able to detect real change and they should be simple to use and interpret.
 While there is often great innovation in practice happening on the ground, there is little investment to evaluate and share findings.
 The primary reason for this is the lack of outcome measures suited to context of the country in which healthcare is being delivered.
 Our work provides evidence for measuring outcomes, to inform quality improvement, drug availability, education and government policy.– Professor Richard Harding

 Laing Galazka Chair in Palliative Care, Honorary Consultant in Palliative Medicine